George V of Georgia: Reign

+Early life

-George was born to King Demetrius II the Self-sacrificing and his third wife Natela, daughter of Beka I Jaqeli, prince and Atabeg of Samtskhe.
-Demetrius was executed by the Mongols in 1289, and the little prince George was carried to Samtskhe to be reared at the court of his maternal grandfather (Beka).
+George was born to King Demetrius II of Georgia and his third wife, Natela Jaqeli, the daughter of Beka I Jaqeli, Prince and Atabeg of Samtskhe.
+Demetrius was executed by the Mongols in 1289, and the little Prince George was carried and grew up in Samtskhe, at the court of his grandfather, Beka I Jaqeli.

 In 1299, the Ilkhanid khan Ghazan installed him as a rival ruler to George's elder brother, the rebellious Georgian King David VIII.
 However, George's authority did not extend beyond the Mongol-protected capital Tbilisi, so George was referred to during this period as "The Shadow King of Tbilisi".
 In 1302, he was replaced by his brother, Vakhtang III.
 After the death of both his elder brothers – David and Vakhtang – George became a regent for David's son, George VI, who died underage in 1313, allowing George V to be crowned king for a second time.
 Having initially pledged his loyalty to the Il-khan Öljaitü, he began a program of reuniting the Georgian lands.
-In 1315, he led the Georgian auxiliaries to suppress an anti-Mongol revolt in Asia Minor, an expedition that would prove to be the last in which the Georgians fought in the Mongol ranks.
+In 1315, he led the Georgian auxiliaries to suppress an anti-Mongol revolt in Asia Minor.
+In 1319 supported in the Il-Khanate in helping crush the revolt of the Mongol commander Qurumushi, who was the military Governor of Georgia.
 In 1320, he drove the marauding Alans out of the town Gori and forced them back to the Caucasus Mountains.

-King George was on friendly terms with the influential Mongol prince Choban, who was executed by Abu Sa'id Khan in 1327.
-George used this loss as a pretext to rebel against the already weakened Ilkhanate.
-He stopped payments of tribute and drove the Mongols out of the country.
-The following year he ordered great festivities on the Mount Tsivi to celebrate the anniversary of the victory over the Mongols, and massacred there all oppositionist nobles.
-In 1329, George laid siege to Kutaisi, western Georgia, reducing the local king Bagrat I the Little to a vassal prince.
-In 1334 he reasserted royal authority over the virtually independent principality of Samtskhe, ruled by his cousin Qvarqvare I Jaqeli.
-Having restored the kingdom's unity, he focused now on cultural, social and economic projects.
-He changed the coins issued by Ghazan khan with the Georgian ones, called George's tetri.
-Between 1325 and 1338, he worked out two major law codes, one regulating the relations at the royal court and the other devised for the peace of a remote and disorderly mountainous district.
-Under him, Georgia established close international commercial ties, mainly with the Byzantine Empire, but also with the great European maritime republics, Genoa and Venice.
+Liberation of Georgia from Mongol rule

+In 1327, Abu Sa'id Bahadur Khan investigated and executed his guardian and de facto governor of Qa'ena, Chupan, with his sons and supporters.
+The death of a powerful government hastened the further decline and disintegration of the Ilkhanate.
+The young and weak politician Abu Sa'id could not stop the decline of the state.
+In 1335, after his death, complete chaos began in the country, and in fact, Ilkhanate was divided into several neighboring states.

+King George was on friendly terms with the influential Mongol prince Choban.
+George used Choban's death as a pretext to rebel against the already weakened Ilkhanate.
+He stopped paying tribute to the Mongols and expelled their army from the country.
+It was a long process lasted from 1327 to 1335, through both peaceful diplomacy and the use of force.
+In the 30s and 40s of the 14th century, the Mongols organized several campaigns in order to restore their domination in Eastern Georgia, but they did not succeed.